longfeiWan9/BuiltIn-Actor-API/Storage Power Actor.md

 func NetworkRawPower() NetworkRawPowerReturn {}
 ```

-Returns the total raw power of the network.
+Return the total raw power of the network.

-`uint`  NetworkRawPowerMethodNum = 931722534;
+`uint`  NetworkRawPowerMethodNum = 931722534.

 **Params**: